 There's a train a coming...

 - Pray for the Nations started in July.
 Check our Homepage each week for a new video about a different nation.

-- Read through the whole Bible starting in September Download the Reading Plan now and pick up where we are!
+- Read through the Bible Download the Reading Plan now and pick up where we are!

 - Christian Education for all ages.
 Pre-K through Adult classes at 9:45 a.m.

 - Sunday: 11:00 a.m. - Traditional Worship Service

-- Youth Group - 5:00 p.m. (usually at the church, but please check the bulletin for location)
+- Youth Group - every 3rd Sunday at 5:00 p.m. (usually at the church, but please check the bulletin for location)

 Heritage Presbyterian Church in Alexandria, Virginia welcomes all who are in search of a meaningful connection to God and fellow pilgrims in the faith.
 Our door is always open to anyone in need of God's touch in their lives.
 At Heritage, you can expect vibrant, Christ-centered worship and fellowship that give the joy, peace and confidence that only the Lord can provide (John 4:23-24; Hebrews 10:24-25).